yogendra/yogendra.me-v2/content/posts/2022/03/yugabytedb-row-level-geo-partitioning/index.md

    ERROR:  Illegal state: Nonlocal tablet accessed in local transaction: tablet <hex-number>: .
 Errors from tablet servers: [Illegal state (yb/client/transaction.cc:288): Nonlocal tablet accessed in local transaction: tablet <hex-number>]
    ```

    This fails, as we do not allows cross geo-transaction for multi-row transaction - by default.
 But we have inserted data for `EU`, `India` and `Singapore` through `us-west-2a` node, then why that worked?
-Well, this is because of optimization in Yugabyte for single row transactions.
+Well, this is because of optimization in YugabyteDB for single row transactions.
 As per the docs:

    ```text
    The transaction manager of YugabyteDB automatically detects transactions that